Skin Tabs/Tags

 Anal crypts are tiny recesses of epithelium at the upper end of the anal canal at the mucocutaneous junction.
 They are tiny mucus glands of lubrication arranged in a circle around the upper end of the anal canal.
 Located between normal structures called anal papillae, crypts are usually small, but visible enough to help give the pectinate line a serrated appearance on anoscopy.

 Crypts are normal structures causing no symptoms unless they become inflamed.
 They are small areas of skin situated between the anal papillae.
 They are approximately 3 mm in depth and are lined with a single layer of epithelium, which is a continuation of the skin of the anus.
-Just before a bowel movement, the sphincter muscles contract and squeeze out a little drop of lubricating mucus from each of these crypts, aiding in the normal slippery passage of stool.
+Just before a bowel movement, the sphincter muscles contract and squeeze out a little drop of lubricating mucus from prednisone each of these crypts, aiding in the normal slippery passage of stool.

 Cryptitis is defined as an inflammatory process in the crypts, characterized by redness, swelling, and thickening of the tissues in this area.
 This condition is identified proctoscopically as a pearl of pus beading up from the crypt at the level of the dentate line.
 Cryptic infection often causes the dissolution of the roof of the crypt, resulting in anal fissure.
 An infected crypt that is chronic, and fails to un-roof, can develop into an anal abscess and/or fistula.